myelintek/documentation/user/core_concepts.rst

     retrains and evaluates the model for new model designs or dataset and finally deploys the ML application to an experimental or production site.

+.. _core-concept-track:

 Track
     A :doc:`track <track>` keeps various results of ML training or experiments, including the parameters, metrics, console logs, and any logged files or data.
     It also enables visualization of the results with *TensorBoard*.

+.. _core-concept-model:

 Model
     A :doc:`model <model>` is a collection of files that record a trained ML model.

+.. _core-concept-webapp:

 WebApp
     A :doc:`WebApp <webapp>` enables deployment of a Web-based ML applications in a simple way.
     Services for project users may also be provided as a WebApp.

+.. _core-concept-template:

 Template
     A :doc:`template <template>` is a creator of a :doc:`lab <lab>`, :doc:`pipeline action <pipeline>`, or :doc:`WebApp <webapp>` with predefined programs, datasets, models, or other settings.

+.. _core-concept-image:

+Image
+    An image (Docker image) is used to create a :ref:`template <core-concept-template>`.
+    In MLSteam, an image could be obtained from a user uploaded Docker image file, a remote registry, or an MLSteam-managed registry.

 Flavor
-    A flovor is the hardware settings for a Lab or a Job, describes how much resources (CPUs, GPUs) are allocated.
+    A flavor describes how many hardware resources (such as CPUs, GPUs, and memory) are to be allocated.

-Image
-    Docker image management with portus.